-With the support of the (PYPW) team and program coordinator (Wasif), 85 new young Climate Justice Ambassadors were graduated!
+With the support of the (PYPW) team and Program Coordinator – Mr. Wasif Bashir, 85 new young Climate Justice Ambassadors were graduated!

 Mr. Aslam Khan and Wasif Bashir Babar hold the World Café with dividing all the students into four equal groups.
 The groups were led by the Teachers & Young volunteers and were assigned four different themes entitled, Media, Adults, other Children and Planting Events.
 The main question of this world café “how to raise awareness for Climate Crisis and plantation in social media?” was discussed on multiple assumptions & perspectives.
 Furthermore, they demonstrated that plantation is foremost needed to combat the climate challenges with involving the adults, parents, peers and other children for more plantation in vulnerable communities.

 During refreshment break some students were trained by teachers and facilitators to develop their evening presentation.
 In the start of evening the selected students highlighted that there are two sources of carbon dioxide emissions.